yeyt97/AirDropPlus/readme.md

      </div>

 # Issues and solutions
-### 1. Shortcut Instruction Timeout:
+### 1. Shortcut Timeout:
 1. Check if the local area network (LAN) environment is unobstructed.
 In campus network environments, communication with LAN devices may be prohibited.
-2. Verify that the port number set in the **config.ini** file matches the one set in the shortcut instruction.
+2. Verify that the port number set in the **config.ini** file matches the one set in the shortcut.
-3. Ensure that the hostname set in the shortcut instruction is consistent with **the PC's hostname** (the hostname should not be in Chinese).
+3. Ensure that the hostname set in the shortcut is consistent with **the PC's hostname** (the hostname should not be in Chinese).
 You can also try changing **hostname.local** to **IP address**.
-4. Check if the computer's firewall is blocking the port set in the **config.ini** file.
+4. Check if the PC's firewall is blocking the port set in the **config.ini** file.
 Remove all entries related to AirDropPlus and restart AirDropPlus.
 After the restart, please allow the pop-up for network requests.
     <div style="text-align:center;">
       <img src="pic/firewall.png" alt="Image" style="width: 50%;">
       <img src="pic/network.png" alt="Image" style="width: 35%;">
     </div>

 ### 2. No notification after startup, but the process is running in the background:
-1. It's possible that the computer's system version is too old to support interactive notifications.
+1. It's possible that the PC's system version is too old to support interactive notifications.
 Try changing to basic notifications in the **config.ini** file.
     <div style="text-align:center;">
       <img src="pic/basic_notify.png" alt="Image" style="width: 40%;">
     </div>